A comprehensive list of components in a software product.

 Documentation that tracks evidence handling and transfer.

-One of the most influential organizations operating under the Linux Foundation and shaping modern application development and infrastructure management.
+One of the most influential organizations, operating under the Linux Foundation, shaping modern application development and infrastructure management.

 Reviewing source code to detect security flaws.